tihilv/Omtt/docs/readme.md

     " { ClassesB[] { Decimals[], MyInt1, MyInt2 }, Str }", dataStructure.ToString());
 ```

-Source scheme represents the hierarchical structure of classes and its properties that participate in template transformation.
+Source scheme represents the hierarchical structure of classes and their properties that participate in template transformation.
 As templates have no information about data types, the source data scheme contains no type details either.
 The only assumption that can be made is `IsArray` attribute for every property.
 It sets to `true` if the property participates in `forEach` or `group` operation.

 ## Extensions
 Omtt is designed with extendability in mind.
 Template transformation might be performed using: